 In Britain the Common Blue occurs throughout England Wales and Scotland, and it is equally ubiquitous in Ireland.
 Elsewhere, this butterfly's range extends throughout Europe, including Scandinavia; down into North Africa, and across Asia into Japan.

-The male Common Blue shown above and below is Polyommatus icarus f. celena and was photographed in the Algarve region of Portugal.
-(These two pictures are shown by courtesy of Rob Petley-Jones)
+The female Common Blue shown above and the pair below are Polyommatus icarus f. celena and were photographed in the Algarve region of Portugal.
+(Pictures by Rob Petley-Jones)

 The larval foodplants used by the Common Blue are various members of the pea family, Fabaceae.
 They include various vetches (Vicia spp), Clovers (Trifolium spp), Medicks (Medicago spp) and most commonly Bird's-foot-trefoil (Lotus corniculatus).